 12. Wading Boots

 A good pair of wading boots makes fly fishing easier and safer — they provide support and traction, and they tend to hold up well under water by not losing their shape over time.
 Typically, wading boots are used with a pair of stocking foot waders so they are sized a bit large because the stocking (neoprene) foot of the waders takes up space.
 But wading boots are also great for hot-weather summertime fishing.
 In this case, a set of neoprene booties are the way to go.
 Get wading boots when your fly fisher has none or a really old pair.
 They also go great with a set of waders (the next best fly fishing gift, noted below).
 See also, 7 Best Wading Boots for the Money, which includes a section on wading boots for women fly fishers.

-Stocking foot waders tend to be more versatile than waders with boots connected to the ends of them.
+Stockingfoot waders tend to be more versatile than waders with boots connected to the ends of them.
 Why?
 The waders can fail and you don’t lose your boot investment.
 Also, separate boots tend to fit better and provide better support.
-So we’re fans of stocking foot waders.
+So we’re fans of stockingfoot waders.
 Waders are like most other pieces of gear.
 More expensive sets will be more durable and last longer . . . but these days an entry-level pair will usually get the job done for a few years of use, no problem.
 Check out our guide to the 10 Best Fly Fishing Waders for more detail on this game-changing fly fishing gift idea — especially if you want to surprise your fly fisher with some high-end Patagonia or Simms waders.